ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 By default, consumers of the `dist-custom-elements` output target need to register each Stencil component that they want to use in the bundle manually.
-Setting this flag to `true` will add a call to the `defineCustomElement` helper function for each function to it's module, which will be called when it is exported.
+Setting this flag to `true` will define a component automatically with the `CustomElementRegistry` when the component's module is imported.
+Note that this will also automatically recursively define any child components as well.

 This flag defaults to `false` when omitted from a Stencil configuration file.